tristan957/tristan.partin.io/content/blog/electron-linux-and-your-file-chooser/index.md

 supports `GtkFileChooserNative`.
 What this check at runtime allows me to do is to support Ubuntu 16.04 in a backwards compatible manner.
-With the boolean I stashed away, any place Electron interacted with the GTK file chooser, I branched checking "if `GtkFileChooserNative` supported, do this, otherwise fallback to that".
+With the boolean I stashed away, any place Electron interacted with the GTK file chooser, I branched, checking "if `GtkFileChooserNative` supported, do this, otherwise fallback to that".
 The functions pretty much match 1:1 with `GtkFileChooserDialog` and `GtkFileChooserNative`, so I didn't have to do a whole lot.
 I did have to remove the preview widget when running against